AElfProject/AElf/docs/resources/smart-contract-apis/association.md

 - **proposal_description_url**: the url is used for proposal describing.
 - **token**: the token is for proposal id generation and with this token, proposal id can be calculated before proposing.

+After a successful execution, a **ProposalCreated** event log can be found in the transaction result.

 **ProposalCreated**:
 - **proposal_id**: the id of the created proposal.